kubernetes/ingress-nginx/docs/user-guide/multiple-ingress.md

 To do this, the option `--ingress-class` must be changed to a value unique for the cluster within the definition of the replication controller.
 Here is a partial example:

-The flags regarding the option `--ingress-class` will be diasbaled soon, instead use `--ingressClassName`
+The flags regarding the option `--ingress-class` will be diasbaled soon,instead use `--ingressClassName`

 ```yaml
 spec: